Ay-Ad/Ay-Ad/README.md

 # 💫 About Me:
 🔭 I’m currently working on a Python Game<br>
-🤝 I’m looking for help with Pyton and back-end web developement<br>
+🤝 I’m looking for help for back-end web developement<br>
 🌱 I’m currently learning The mobile developement

 ## 🌐 Socials: